15 Top-Rated Resorts in the Catskills, NY

 Accommodation: Emerson Resort & Spa

 At the heart of the Catskill Park, the Emerson Resort & Spa stands alongside the gurgling Esopus Creek in the shadow of Mount Tremper.
-The property offers a haven of relaxation and recreation, with opportunities for hiking and biking on nearby trails, fly fishing in the Esopus Creek, being pampered at the property's award-winning spa, and taking yoga classes at the fitness center.
+The property offers a haven of relaxation and recreation, with opportunities for hiking and biking on nearby trails, fly fishing in the Esopus Creek, being pampered at the property's full-service spa, and taking yoga classes at the fitness center.

-Blending contemporary minimalist style and classic decor elements, the resort's spacious yet cozy guest rooms are outfitted with private balconies, flat-screen televisions, and mini refrigerators.
-Accommodations are found in two separate buildings: the modern inn and the rustic log-cabin-style lodge.
+Blending contemporary minimalist style and classic decor elements, the resort's spacious yet cozy guest rooms are outfitted with private balconies, flat-screen televisions, and mini-refrigerators.
+Accommodations are found in two separate buildings: the modern inn and the rustic log cabin-style lodge.

 3. Beaverkill Valley Inn, Lew Beach